Time-dependent dynamics in the confined lattice Lorentz gas: Acknowledgments

 \section{Acknowledgments}

-AS gratefully acknowledges FWF Der Wissenschaftsfonds for funding through the Lise-Meitner Fellowship (Grant DOI 10.55776/M3300).
-TF gratefully acknowledges support by the Austrian Science Fund (FWF) 10.55776/I5257.
+This research was funded in part by the Austrian Science Fund (FWF) through the Lise-Meitner Fellowship (Grant DOI 10.55776/M3300) and 10.55776/P35673.
 TF gratefully acknowledges hospitality of Universit\'e Pierre et Marie Curie where parts of the project have been performed.

 \widetext

 The following is a series of appendices dedicated to technical details.
 In particular, Appendix \ref{Appendix_1} deals with Green's function on the cylinder both with and without external force, as well as the low-frequency expansion of propagators.
 In Appendix \ref{Appendix_2} we show how to express the variance of the displacement in terms of quantities accessible in the scattering formalism.
 Finally, Appendix \ref{sec_symmetry} provides numerous details involved in the calculations within the scattering formalism.